bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ### Get a product with the `products` field

-You can  query a product by using the `products` field and specifying a product identifier, for example, the product `entityID`:
+You can query a list of products by using the `products` field and specifying product identifiers, for example, the product `entityID`s:

 ```graphql title="Get a product with the products field" lineNumbers
 # This example retrieves 1 product.